Ambient (outdoor) air quality and health

 SO2 can affect the respiratory system and the functions of the lungs, and causes irritation of the eyes.
 Inflammation of the respiratory tract causes coughing, mucus secretion, aggravation of asthma and chronic bronchitis and makes people more prone to infections of the respiratory tract.
 Hospital admissions for cardiac disease and mortality increase on days with higher SO2 levels.
 When SO2 combines with water, it forms sulfuric acid; this is the main component of acid rain which is a cause of deforestation.

-WHO will assist the Member States in sharing information on successful approaches, on methods of exposure assessment and monitoring of health impacts of pollution.
+- WHO assists Member States in sharing information on successful approaches, on methods of exposure assessment and monitoring of health impacts of pollution.